klis87/redux-requests/packages/redux-saga-requests/README.md

   yield createRequestInstance(axios, { driver: axiosDriver, success, error, abort });
   yield watchRequests();
 }

+const requestsReducer = createRequestsReducer({
+  getSuccessAction: success,
+  getErrorAction: error,
+  getAbortAction: abort,
+});
 ```
 So, basically you need to use `getActionWithSuffix` to create your own `success`, `error` and `abort` functions, which
 you need to pass in `createRequestInstance` config.
+Also, if you use `requestsReducer`, you can create you own version
-Then, instead of using built-in `success`, `error` and `abort`
+of it with `createRequestsReducer` with your suffixes.
+Otherwise, instead of using built-in `success`, `error` and `abort`
-functions in your reducers, you will use your own ones.
+functions in your reducers, you will need to use your own ones.

 ## Usage with Fetch API